QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 no-monitor-layout
 ^^^^^^^^^^^^^^^^^

-When set to :py:pbj:`True`, monitor layout is not sent to this qube.
+When set to :py:obj:`True`, monitor layout is not sent to this qube.
 That is avoid calling `qubes.SetMonitorLayout` in this qube.

 Default: send monitor layout